 I’d probably never have paid Status Audio -- or its new BT One headphones -- any attention were it not for something I never asked them to send.
 I’d requested a set of the company’s OB-1 open-back headphones for a comparison test, and they threw in a set of the closed-back CB-1s for good measure.
 Months later, desperate for headphones that would be better for mixing my recordings than Sony’s mildly bass-boosted MDR-7506es, I gave the CB-1s a try -- and their neutral, balanced sound (which resulted in neutral, balanced mixes) immediately made them my pro monitoring and mixing headphones of choice.
 Pretty impressive for $59 USD.

-The BT Ones ($120) are very unlike the CB-1s in that they’re Bluetooth, they’re on-ear rather than over-ear, and they’re intended for consumer rather than pro use.
+The BT Ones (originally $120, but price reduced to $99 as of September 2019) are very unlike the CB-1s in that they’re Bluetooth, they’re on-ear rather than over-ear, and they’re intended for consumer rather than pro use.
 But the ethos is the same.
 Other than the metal back covers on the earpieces, they’re plasticky and ordinary looking, with each side packing what appears to be a generic, 40mm Mylar driver.
 The focus, apparently, is on getting the sound right -- which, as research clearly shows, means getting the frequency response right.

 Normally I write a couple more paragraphs in this section describing the cool things about the headphones I’m reviewing, but as I twist the BT Ones around in my hand, I’m not coming up with much.
 Ooh, here’s something different -- a USB-C charging jack.
 Besides reducing rated charging time to 1 hour, though, that’s not too exciting.
 What else?
 Battery life is rated at 30 hours, which is pretty long.
 As usual with BT ’phones, there’s a built-in microphone for phone calls.
 They’re available in black or a gray/brown color scheme.